-As at March 31, 2018, cash is assessed as a Level 1 instrument whereas digital currencies are assessed as a Level 2 instrument.
+As at June 30, 2018, cash is assessed as a Level 1 instrument while digital currencies are assessed as a Level 2 instrument.

-The fair value of trade receivables and prepaid expenses, deposits, payables and accrued liabilities, and due to shareholder are equal to their carrying value due to their short-term maturity.
+The fair value of trade receivables and other, deposits, trade payables and accrued liabilities and due to shareholder are equal to its carrying value due to its short-term maturity.